-The purpose of the interfund receivable between the Employee Benefit Trust Fund and the General Fund is to eliminate excess contributions to the Employee Benefit Trust Fund, which will offset future contributions.
-The interfund receivables between the Student Activity Fund and the General Fund and the Donation fund are to move activity from the Student Activity accounts that do not relate to student activity.
+The purpose of the interfund receivables between the Employee Benefit Trust Fund and the General Fund and Food Service fund are to record contributions to the Employee Benefit Trust Fund made after the end of the fiscal year.
+The interfund receivable between the General Fund and the Employee Benefit Fund is to reimburse the General Fund.
+The interfund receivables between the General Fund and the Donation Fund and the Agency Fund are to move activity from the Student Activity accounts that do not relate to student activity.